jochen777/jWebForm/doc/concept.md

 The cool thing: via this Env-Lambda you can abstract your webframework away and avoid dependencies.

-##View
+##FormModel

-The FormResult can deliver a "View" Object, that has some convenience methods for a typical view component in a MVC framework.
-Typically, you pass the view to the template.
+The FormResult can deliver a "FormModel" Object, that has some convenience methods for a typical view component in a MVC framework.
+Typically, you pass the FormModel to the template.

 Within the template you loop over the fields and render each field for its own.